scottt732/Sholo.Mqtt/.github/CONTRIBUTING.md

-# All contributions, however small are valued!
+# All contributions, however small are valued

 # Steps to contribute